Central Otago Presbytery Records

 • As at 1931 the records of the parish were stored in the manse.
 No list had been prepared of what records were held.

 • We were advised some years ago that Cromwell Parish records had at some stage been stored in a bank vault in Cromwell.
 When the Bank branch closed proper notification was not given (the Parish were not personally informed) and as the records were deemed to be "unclaimed" by the Bank concerned they were apparently destroyed.
-The Parish (as at 2003) have been unable to confirm this story.
-The following records are missing :
+The Parish (as at 2003) have been unable to confirm this story and it now appears that less records are missing than we intially thought.

 Frankton Presbyterian Church -